luigicapogrosso/split_et_impera/README.md

 - **Sphinx** (optional), for documentation generation;
 - **SCNSL** (mandatory), for simulations of networked systems.

 SCNSL is a SystemC Network Simulation Library, licensed under the LGPL license.
 It extends SystemC with capabilities for performing simulations of networked systems.
 Here is the [official repository](https://gitlab.com/open-kappa/scnsl), and here is the [documentation](https://open-kappa.gitlab.io/scnsl/) of the library.
-For further information about SCNSL, check the following [1](https://ieeexplore.ieee.org/abstract/document/4641420).
+For further information about SCNSL, check the [paper](https://ieeexplore.ieee.org/abstract/document/4641420).

 ## Installation ##